Ph.D., Computer and Information Science, University of Pennsylvania, 2018 - present

 B.Eng.
 (Hons), Computer Science and Technology, Zhejiang University, 2011 - 2015

 I am a Ph.D. student at University of Pennsylvania advised by Prof. Chenfanfu Jiang.
-My research interests include computational optimization and numerical simulation, especially their application in physics-based animation and geometry processing.
+My research interests include optimization and simulation for computer graphics, especially physics-based animation and geometry processing.

-My goal is to devise intelligent, reliable, accurate, efficient, and controllable methods that can benefit visual effects, animation, geometric design, and fabrication industry.
+My goal is to devise intelligent, reliable, accurate, efficient, and controllable methods that can benefit visual effects & animation, VR/AR & games, geometric design, and fabrication industry.

-Recently I have been looking into domain decomposition for (un)constrained non-convex optimization (DOT, ...), algebraic multigrid preconditioning, topology optimization, operator splitting for visco-elasto-plasticity (Silly Rubber), subspace MPM, dynamic fracture simulation (CD-MPM), etc. I have been interning at Adobe Research to work with Dr. Danny Kaufman, Dr. Timothy Langlois, and Dr. Vladimir (Vova) Kim on DOT and surface parameterization (OptCuts).
+Recently I have been looking into domain decomposing optimization for deformation problems (DOT, ...), algebraic multigrid preconditioning, topology optimization, operator splitting for visco-elasto-plasticity (Silly Rubber), subspace MPM, dynamic fracture simulation (CD-MPM), etc. I have been interning at Adobe Research to work with Dr. Danny Kaufman, Dr. Timothy Langlois, and Dr. Vladimir (Vova) Kim on DOT and surface parameterization (OptCuts).

-During my M.Sc., I worked with Prof. Alla Sheffer on garment modeling (FoldSketch), surface parameterization (OptCuts), mesh simplification, and shape deformation.
+During my M.Sc., I worked with Prof. Alla Sheffer on garment modeling (FoldSketch), OptCuts, mesh simplification, and shape deformation.
 I was also very lucky to work with Dr. Xinxin Zhang and Prof. Robert Bridson on fluids simulation.